Quantum networks theory: Introduction

+The approach is operational in the sense of linearity, e.g. consider the following expression

+then $\chi$ may well choose to place a note $w$ left of the tensor product in the $G$ branch of the superposition, but right of the tensor product in the $H$ branch of the superposition, see Fig. \ref{fig:edgesacrosstensor}.
+This answers the second question on the whereabouts of superposed neighbourhoods.

-We provide an answer to these questions by generalizing the usual notion of tensor product via a decompositional (as opposed to compositional) approach.
-That is, we discriminate which nodes go left of a tensor $\tensorchi$, and which nodes go right, based on an almost arbitrary logical predicate $\chi$ with the property that $\ket{G}=\ket{G_\chi}\tensorchi\ket{G_{\overline{\chi}}}$ for any network configuration $G$.
-So that the decomposition be unambiguous, we ask that whenever $L$ and $R$ are not `consistent', then $\ket{L}\tensorchi \ket{R}=0$.
-We define a set of sufficiently well-behaved logical predicates for our purposes, which we refer to as `restrictions'.
+One question leads to another: \textit{Are these generalized tensor products always defined?
+For instance, what about the tensor product of a given network, with itself?} \textit{On what ground are we allowed to discriminate which nodes go left of the tensor, and which nodes go right?
+For instance, can we base this on their proximity to other nodes, their states, or combinations of these?} \textit{In what sense are these generalized tensor products a generalization of the usual ones?
+Do they also generalize the direct sum?} So that the decomposition be unambiguous, we ask that whenever $L$ and $R$ are not `consistent', i.e. not of the form $L=G_\chi$ and $R=G_{\overline{\chi}}$, then $\ket{L}\tensorchi \ket{R}=0$.
+We define a set of sufficiently well-behaved logical predicates $\chi$ for our purposes, which we refer to as `restrictions'.
 Restrictions then lead to a natural notion of partial trace $(\ket{G}\bra{H})_{|\chi}=\ket{G_\chi}\bra{H_\chi}\braket{H_{\overline{\chi}}|G_{\overline{\chi}}}$ which is itself a completely positive and trace-preserving operation.
+Notice that the partial trace is denoted with a vertical bar (e.g. $\rho_{|\chi})$, to distinguish it from the restriction (e.g. $G_\chi$). { The Hilbert space ${\cal H}$ and restrictions $\chi$ are left deliberately general in this paper, so that they can be used to reason superpositions of geometries, as well as other scenarios, including the more familiar context of many qudits $u$, $v$, \ldots say.
+For instance, by considering the restriction $\zeta_u$ which keeps just the node $u$ of any graph

+we recover the standard tensor product of the first qudit with the next.
+Similarly (encoding bits for aesthetic purposes as $\{white, black\}$ as opposed to $\{0,1\}$) by considering the restriction $\chi_{w = white}$ which keeps all nodes when the name $w$ is present and in state $\ket{white}$

+we recover the direct sum between the subspace of graphs in which $w$ is white and the rest.
+More elaborate decompositions as tensor products and direct sums can then be modelled by restrictions such as $\zeta_{u:white}$, which keeps only node $u$ of a network, and only if its state is $\ket{white}$